 Firstly, Pokéballs are consumable items.
 If you throw one and you miss, that Pokéball is gone.
 Pokémon can also escape from the ball if you're unlucky.

 Secondly, you'll notice a white circle around the Pokémon with a moving colored circle inside of it.
 The white circle is the hitbox for your Pokéball throw.
 The color of the interior circle measures the difficulty of capturing the Pokémon on a gradient from Green (easy) to Yellow (medium) to Red (hard).
-Expect to use a lot of Pokéballs on the more difficult ones.
+Expect to use a lot of Pokéballs on the more difficult captures.

 You get a 500 XP bonus for each new type of Pokémon you catch as well as bonuses for particularly accurate throws.